This post contains affiliate links. Please read my disclosures.

 These Coriander Sweetcorn Fritters are so lovely bright and fresh full of Thai flavour.

 I have food envy a lot.

-That’s how I felt the other week when we embarked upon an innocuous mid-week meal at our local Thai in Crouch End (Pandan Leaf if you are interested).
+That’s how I felt the other week when we embarked upon an innocuous mid-week meal at our local Thai in Crouch End.
 We both had the same menu so it wasn’t that I couldn’t have chosen them if I had wanted, god knows what I actually ordered.
 I barely batted an eye when he ordered the sweetcorn fritters, I probably had some fishcakes or something to think about.
 Oh yes, that is what I ordered, I just remembered, not a terribly innovative choice, no wonder I forgot.
 Anyway, those fritters.
 I may even have been a little disappointed that he ordered them, I am not a big sweetcorn fan and I am often dissuading him to include them in our weekly shop, feigning the fact that they are a bit pointless unless we are having a barbecue.

 So the starters arrived and I probably started gobbling at my fishcakes because how was I to know what was going on over the other side of the table, when out of the blue I was offered a little morsel of his fritter to sample.
 That’s all I remember, the rest is a bit of a blur.
 I seem to recall shooting my hands across the table and pulling the plate before me, casting my fishcakes asunder and devouring the rest of his fritters but I couldn’t swear on that fact.

 I have vague memories of my father making sweetcorn fritters when I was young and these little buddies tasted so familiar.
 Whether he made them the once or it was a regular thing I have no idea but they must have inadvertently released some sort of proustian moment.
 Whatevs, they were delish and a half and food envy is not a pretty sight.